-- 1. Conduct an original research project using the scientific method. - 2.
+- 1. Conduct an empirical research project using the scientific method. - 2.
 Apply scientific tools to solve problems. - 3.
 Evaluate primary scientific research articles. - 4.
 Evaluate scientific practices across cultures. - 5.
 Articulate how their Christian faith guides their scientific conduct.

 Students majoring in biology have a wide range of interesting and challenging career opportunities.
 Accordingly, the major is designed to enable a student to choose a track that supports his or her chosen career path.
-Following the completion of the Foundations phase of the biology curriculum, a student should apply for admission to the biology major and, in consultation with a science advisor, choose the track that provides the basis for further education or chosen career path.
-The tracks from which a student may select are: Animal biology (pre-veterinary), Pre-health (Physician's Assistant, Physical Therapy, Naturopathy, and others), Pre-Medicine, and General Science.
+Following the completion of the Foundations phase of the biology curriculum, a student, in consultation with a science advisor, chooses the track that provides the basis for further education or chosen career path.
+The tracks from which a student may select are: Animal Biology (pre-veterinary), Pre-Health (Physician's Assistant, Physical Therapy, Naturopathy, Chiropractic, and others), Pre-Medicine, and General Science.
+Students applying for professional schools must request a letter of recommendation from the Pre-Professional Committee.
+For professional schools individual faculty may not write letters.